EdwardTatchim/dmv-restaurants-db/README.md

 - stay_at_home:
 This view counts the number of reservations each restaurant must cancel due to the stay at home order issued for Maryland and Washington, D.C. on March 30, 2020.

-You may read more about the process of designing the database in the written report.
+You may read more about the process of designing the database in the written report titled "team_4_restaurants_report.pdf".